Bungalow Insurance

 Just because you own a property that isn’t on two floors, it doesn’t automatically mean that your home insurance will be half the price.
 But, when it comes to calculating the cost of buildings insurance, one of the most important factors is working out the rebuild cost of your property.

-The rebuild cost, as covered in more detail here, is the price you’d pay if there was significant damage to your property – and in fact, if you are required to completely rebuild it.
+The rebuild cost is the price you’d pay if there was significant damage to your property.
+And in some cases, if you are required to completely rebuild it.

 In theory, because you may only have a single storey to potentially completely repair, the rebuild costs for your bungalow could be lower.
 This might result in a cheaper home insurance policy price, but don’t assume it will.
 Your home insurance provider will make the decision on that.